kueyram/kueyram/README.md

 Eyram Kueviakoe's Portfolio

-# I'm Eyram Kueviakoe! 👋
+## About me👋

-I'm a passionate data enthusiast currently pursuing my master's degree in Data Science.
-I hold an associate degree in Database Management and a bachelor's degree in Information Technology.
-I am also a Microsoft Azure Certified.

-Additionally, I have strong skills in SQL and database technologies, which help me validate and analyze data effectively.
+I am Eyram Kueviakoe, a passionate data enthusiast currently pursuing a master's degree in Data Science.
+I hold an associate degree in Database Management and a Bachelor's degree in Information Technology.
+As a Microsoft Azure Certified, I possess strong skills in SQL and various database technologies, enabling me to effectively validate and analyze data.

-I’m a committed learner who always looks for ways to grow my knowledge and skills.
-I regularly participate in training sessions, workshops, and industry conferences to keep up with the latest trends in data science and machine learning.
+My commitment to continuous learning drives me to participate in training sessions, workshops, and industry conferences to stay updated on the latest trends in data science and machine learning.
+I believe that a collaborative and innovative approach is key to solving complex business problems, and I'm eager to leverage my skills in meaningful projects.

 ## Skills and Expertise 🔧